Tag: Kingdom of God

 Matthew 5:20; Matthew 19:23–26; Romans 5:20–21

 As schools have begun, for high school junior and seniors this is when many start thinking about the next step…college, and if that is even for them.
-Colleges begin their paper and email of recruitment.
+Colleges begin their paper and email storm of recruitment.
 Excitement builds as it seems everyone wants them.

 There are colleges that don’t recruit.
 They expect interested students to pursue them (the college).
 This is where dreams may be shattered.